pygfx/pygfx/docs/shaders.rst

 --------

-Variables passed between vertex shader and fragment shader are called "varyings" in GPU lingo (because they vary as they are interpolated between vertices).
+Variables passed between vertex shader and fragment shader are called "varyings" in GPU terminology (because they vary as they are interpolated between vertices).
 In PyGfx, each vertex function has a ``Varyings`` as output, and this is the input of every fragment function.
 You don't have to define the ``Varyings`` struct anywhere - PyGfx takes care of that based